gpa/JiraIntegrationTool/README.md

 This project has the goal of reducing friction and saving time when working on Jira issues.

-Currently it is focused on local repository integration, allowing the automation of picking out the right branch, fetching, checking out, applying stashed changes and running custom scripts after checkout - Everything with just a single click, directly from the web browser.
-Your repository no longer feels isolated from Jira.
+Currently it is focused on a local repository integration, allowing the automation of picking out the right branch, fetching, checking out, applying stashed changes and running custom scripts after checkout - Everything with just a single click, directly from the web browser - your repository no longer feels isolated from Jira!
 It is also possible to fully customize the checkout logic through bash scripting.

 This tool consists of a browser addon and a native executable.
 The addon injects elements into jira pages and communicates through [native messaging](https://developer.chrome.com/apps/nativeMessaging) with the native executable performing actions on your local repository.